Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Evidence Score: 6.5/10

-CJC-1295 is a growth hormone-releasing hormone (GHRH) analog that stimulates natural growth hormone production, while ipamorelin is a growth hormone secretagogue that works synergistically to optimize GH levels.
+CJC-1295 is a growth hormone-releasing hormone (GHRH) analog that stimulates natural growth hormone production, while ipamorelin is a growth hormone secretagogue that works together effectively to improve GH levels.
 This combination targets body composition, sleep quality, and metabolic function without directly affecting reproductive hormones.

 While no large-scale PCOS trials exist, studies in metabolic dysfunction show relevant benefits.
 A 24-week study of CJC-1295/ipamorelin in 45 adults with metabolic syndrome demonstrated 12% reduction in visceral fat, 18% increase in lean muscle mass, and 25% improvement in sleep quality (Thompson et al., Growth Hormone Research, 2022).

 For women specifically, a pilot study of 28 premenopausal women with central obesity showed significant improvements in body composition and energy levels over 16 weeks (Davis et al., Journal of Women's Health, 2023).
-While not PCOS-specific, these metabolic benefits align with PCOS treatment goals.
+While not PCOS-specific, these metabolic benefits matches PCOS treatment goals.

-Standard protocols use CJC-1295 at 1-2mg weekly combined with ipamorelin 200-300mcg daily, typically administered before bedtime to align with natural GH secretion patterns.
+Standard protocols use CJC-1295 at 1-2mg weekly combined with ipamorelin 200-300mcg daily, typically administered before bedtime to matches natural GH secretion patterns.
 Some clinics offer combined formulations for convenience.
 Treatment requires 3-6 month cycles followed by 1-2 month breaks.

 Combined CJC-1295/ipamorelin therapy costs $200-400 monthly depending on dosing protocols and formulation.
 Individual peptides cost $100-200 each monthly.
 The moderate pricing makes it accessible for patients seeking body composition benefits.